Elias Díaz Player Props: Rockies vs. Brewers

 Elias Díaz At The Plate

+- Diaz has picked up an RBI in nine games this season (33.3%), with more than one RBI in four of those contests (14.8%).

-- In eight games this season (30.8%), he has scored, including multiple runs twice.
+- In nine games this year (33.3%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.